Step 1: Learn more about the block scheduling process

 Learn more about your DPR and how to access it here: registrar.calpoly.edu/DegreeProgressReport

 I think I have credit for a course, but it isn't showing on my DPR, what should I do?

 Come see an advsior in Engineering Student Services (eadvise.calpoly.edu/about) and we can help look into this with you!

 Your flowchart is a great tool to track your progress and plan ahead (note: all new freshmen will follow the 2017-2019 flowchart).
 Find your flowchart here: flowcharts.calpoly.edu/mymap.php

-Using your DPR (See Step 3 above), cross off the courses you already have credit for and circle the ones you are enrolled in; see below for an example.
+Using your DPR (See Step 3 above), cross off the courses you already have credit for and circle the ones you are enrolled in (for both Winter and Spring Quarters).